2021 Instructions for Form FTB 3520-RVK Power of Attorney Declaration Revocation

-- For purpose of these instructions, a tax professional is a representative that has a professional identification number that is eligible for registration for a tax professional online account in MyFTB.
+- For purpose of these instructions, a tax professional is a representative that has a professional identification number that is eligible to register for a tax professional online account in MyFTB.

-- We only accept form FTB 3520-PIT, Individual or Fiduciary Power of Attorney Declaration or FTB 3520-BE, Business Entity or Group Nonresident Power of Attorney Declaration.
+- We only accept form FTB 3520-PIT, Individual or Fiduciary Power of Attorney Declaration, or form FTB 3520-BE, Business Entity or Group Nonresident Power of Attorney Declaration.